ManticoreGamesInc/platform-documentation/src/getting_started/my_first_multiplayer_game.md

    ![DragDrop](../img/EditorManual/MyFirstMultiplayer/DragDropBushes.gif){: .center}

 3. You can move, rotate, and scale all these objects! `W` activates Translation Mode to move objects; `E` activates Rotation mode; and `R` activates Scale Mode to resize objects.
-Let's try click on an arrow and dragging an object along an axis.
+Let's click and drag on an arrow to move the object along that axis.

    ![Move](../img/EditorManual/MyFirstMultiplayer/MoveBushes.gif){: .center}